A guide to deciding what sort of grazing best suits your woodland

 Herbivore impact assessment method

-The Herbivore impact assessment method is a method of assessing and monitoring the impact of large herbivores (cattle, sheep, deer, goats, pigs, horses) on woodlands.
+The Woodland Herbivore Impact Assessment Method User Guide is a method of assessing and monitoring the impact of large herbivores (cattle, sheep, deer, goats, pigs, horses) on woodlands.